 The Salina Coin Club was formed in 1949.
-The membership was comprised of collectors and businessmen from
+The membership was comprised of collectors and businessmen from a wide area

-members is still in our Club today.
+in our Club until 2018.

 The Base name was later changed to Schilling Air Force Base.
 In 1965, the Air Force announced that Schilling was on a

 list of bases that were to be closed.
 In 1972, six years after the base closure, the member count had dropped drastically

 and a motion was made to suspend all club activities due to lack of interest and participation.
 In May of 1972, a sale of

 club assets was held and the proceeds were deposited into a CD at a local bank.
 The interest of this account was used to keep

 the club dues to ANA up to date.
-One of the five Board of Trustees assigned

-Club was re-organized and we have been holding regular meetings since.
+In September of 1988, the Salina Coin Club was re-organized and we have been holding regular meetings since.